 The medical case summary can be customized according to individual attorney requirements.
 It can be comprehensive in the sense that it is detailed with in-depth view of the pertinent information.
 It can be a simple narrative medical summary that captures and highlights important medical information and other relevant data in a narrative format.
 It can be an annotated index summary providing an overview of the medical records with brief descriptions of various medical events and dates of service.

-Our medical record review company considers the end use of the medical record summaries as per client requirements because they are used for both plaintiff and defense sides.
+Our medical record review company prepares the summaries keeping in mind their end use0 as per client requirements because they are used for both plaintiff and defense sides.
 We make the entire medical review process less complicated for attorneys and their office teams.
 The case summaries we prepare are concise and accurate, and enable our attorney clients to review relevant medical information, and use the data to efficiently develop their case.